Hessians Motorcycle Club

-The Hessians Motorcycle Club or Hessians MC are an American outlaw motorcycle club.
-Like many one-percenter MCs, they prefer to ride Harley-Davidson motorcycles.
+The Hessians Motorcycle Club or Hessians MC is an American "one-percenter" or outlaw motorcycle club.

 History

-The Hessians Motorcycle Club was founded on March 7, 1968, in Southern California.
+The Hessians Motorcycle Club was founded on March 7, 1968, in San Andreas by Thomas F. Maniscalco, a motorcycle enthusiast who would later become an attorney and convicted murderer.
 The club would soon expand across the nation's western seaboard and in 1972, they claimed to have around 500 members across the United States.

-The club's logo features a sabre-pierced skull over an Iron Cross.
+The club's logo features a sabre-pierced skull over an Iron Cross, and their colors are black and white.